RedBlizard/hyprland-installation/README.md

 ## This repo is still work in progress, its still not official  released and under initial development.

-## For the moment please do not use the install script until i say so !
+## So if you run the script always remember to make a solid backup !